A trusted brand with competitive balance transfer deals

 With Barclaycard you will find a credit card product for almost every individual situation, each worth a close look to find the card that suits your needs best.
 You can build your credit record, save money by transferring a balance from a different card provider, or collect hotel loyalty points as you spend.

 Overseas spending cards.
 Frequent travellers should always look at a credit card that charges no commission on foreign currency conversion, both at ATM withdrawals and point of sale transactions.
 Most credit card providers charge close to 3% on top of spot currency rates when you spend abroad so these cards can lead to significant savings.
+Using a Barclaycard abroad

 How can I apply for a Barclaycard?